Biodiversity Grant Application

 Farmer / Producer Grants

-Slow Food West Michigan is kicking off its third year of the Biodiversity Micro-Grant program.
+Slow Food West Michigan is kicking off its fifth year of the Biodiversity Micro-Grant program.
 Taking on a new project for a small farm can be risky.
 We hope to provide funding to small-scale local farmers that will support the cultivation of heirloom varieties and/or heritage breeds.
 The program encourages farmers to explore more niche product offerings, as many heirloom and heritage breeds are unique in the marketplace better enabling farmers to distinguish themselves.

 Grant Application Information

 Applicants will be selected annually and can only be selected to participate once per year.
 However, applicants who were awarded previous funding are eligible to apply again the following year, if they completed the Grant Closeout Summary Report associated with their previous years grant award.
 Selection priority will be given to applications that: